Veluga/Thalia-Backtesting-Tool/Final Reports/Technical Report.md

 # Architecture Choice

 We started by looking at the main architecture types [2] and checking their advantages and disadvantages with respect to the specifics of our application.
 This has helped us greatly reduce the number of candidate architectures.
-The remaining ones specific to web developement were *Client-Server*, *Data Centric* and the *Layered* types.
+The remaining ones specific to web developement were *Client-Server*, *Data Centric* and the *Layered* types [citation needed].
 The options that proved to be the most advantageous were the *Hexagonal* and the *Three Layer* architectures.
-However, due to the fact that the key point of our application is data collection and processing, it was decided that steps should be taken in order to isolate the financial data management.
-As a result doing this we have modified our *Hexagonal* architecture to include a marginal *Financial Data Manager*.
+However, due to the fact that a large part of our business logic revolves around data collection and processing, it was decided that steps should be taken in order to isolate the financial data management.
+As a result,  we have modified our *Hexagonal* architecture to include a marginal *Financial Data Manager*.
 For the *Three Layer* architecture we have added a extra layer below the data storage layer.
-After comparing the two we have decided that the modified *Three Layer* had a more clear representation of our application.
+After comparing the two we have decided that the modified *Three Layer* represented our application more clearly [Why?].

 # Architecture Diagram